allelos/react-datepicker/README.md

 #React Datepicker

-A simple responsive date picker made with react and susy css.
+A simple, responsive, customizable date picker made with react and susy css.

 ## Demo